-SEK 1,670 thousand (2,560 was paid in Directors' fees to the Board of Directors of Medivir during the financial year, SEK 650 thousand (1,318) of which was paid to the Chairperson of the Board.
+SEK 1,733 thousand (1,670) was paid in Directors' fees to the Board of Directors of Medivir during the financial year, SEK 667 thousand (650) of which was paid to the Chairman of the Board.
 Members of the Board are also reimbursed for travel expenses in conjunction with Board Meetings, etc. There is no pension plan for the Board of Directors.
-In addition and in accordance with pre-existing contracts, royalties have been disbursed to Uppsala Hallbechem AB (Anders Hallberg) in the sum of SEK 0 thousand (2).